-If you’re not yet a digital nomad, and you are looking for help finding a job, becoming a freelancer, or launching a business that allows you to work remotely so that you can become a digital nomad then keep reading this Digital Nomad Guide to learn more.
+If you’re not yet a digital nomad, and you are looking for help finding a job, becoming a freelancer, or launching a business that allows you to work remotely so that you can become a digital nomad then sign-up below.

 Whether you love to travel and want the freedom to be able to go wherever you want, whenever you want (like me), or you simply hate being chained to a cubicle (also me), this guide is for you.